-Music lives in a quaint, historic building on Philadelphia’s Locust Street, just a few doors down from the Curtis Institute of Music, where David Michie restores and sells violins and bows, drawing virtuoso musicians from far and wide.
+In a quaint, historic building on Philadelphia’s Locust Street, just a few doors down from the Curtis Institute of Music, David Michie restores and sells violins and bows, drawing virtuoso musicians from far and wide.
 WRTI’s Meridee Duddleston paid a visit to this master craftsman.

 Master violin restorer and dealer David Michie recounts how renowned French archetier (the French term for bow maker) Eugene Sartory policed the market for counterfeits of his work.
 Michie also provides some advice on choosing a bow in these excerpts of an interview with Meridee Duddleston.

 Michie has much to say about the importance of a high-quality bow.
 "What the Italians were to string instruments, the French were to bows," he explains.
 In the 1800s, large blocks of wood from the pernambuco tree were used as ballast in ships making their way from Brazil to France.
 And Francois Tourte, who developed the modern bow and is considered the “Stradavarius of bow makers,” took to the wood and started using it.
 Pernambuco is now an endangered species whose export is restricted.
 Although carbon fiber and other substitutes are now in the mix, Michie says nothing beats a bow made of pernambuco wood from Brazil.

 The Pennsylvania Association of Broadcasters presented WRTI with two awards on May 5th at their annual luncheon.
 Senior Arts and Culture Producer Susan Lewis, and Station Manager Bill Johnson, accepted the awards on behalf of the station at the Hershey Hotel.